devlemire/categorizer/README.md

 Since this chart has the labels: "Red", "Blue", "Yellow", "Green", "Purple", "Orange".
 The value for "Red" is 65, the value for "Blue" is 59, and so on till the the value for "Orange" is 40.
 This relationship is made through the index of the arrays.

-You `chart.js` should now look like:
+Your `chart.js` should now look like:

 <details>